What Does NSFAS ‘Provisionally Funded’ Mean?

 How long does NSFAS fund you?

 The duration for which NSFAS(National Student Financial Aid Scheme) funds a student is based on many factors.
-Here are some factors that will determine how long you will be funded by NSFAS.
+Here are some factors that will determine how long NSFAS will fund you.

 Does NSFAS fund you for an extra year?